 In the small-baseline setting, this image aligning approach provides more accurate camera motion than the commonly used generalized Iterated Closest Points (GICP) approach.

 Steinbrücker, Sturm, Cremers 2011

-A generalization which makes use of non-quadratic penalizers was introduced in Kerl, Sturm, Cremers, ICRA 2013.
-Further extensions combining color and geometry alignment and loop closures were proposed in .
+A related direct tracking approach was proposed for stereo reconstruction in Comport, Malis, Rives, ICRA 2007.
+A generalization which makes use of non-quadratic penalizers was proposed in Kerl, Sturm, Cremers, ICRA 2013.